bhofmei/jbplugin-smallrna/README.md

     "plugins" : {
         "SmallRNAPlugin" : { "location" : "plugins/SmallRNAPlugin" }
     }

+## Test

+Sample data is included in the plugin to test that the plugin is working properly.
+With `URL` as the URL path to the JBrowse instance, navigate a web browser to `URL/index.html?data=plugins/SmallRNAPlugin/test/data`.

 ## Plants vs Animals
 The plant-specific smRNA color scheme is the default.
 However, if you want to use the animal-specific color scheme, it is very easy and flexible to change.
 This is compatible with the [DNA Methylation plugin](https://github.com/bhofmei/jbplugin-methylation).